 Sign-up HERE to join the Harvard African Studies Workshop listserv and receive presentation papers electronically before event.

 The African Studies Workshop at Harvard was inaugurated in Fall of 2012, and continues this year with a new and exciting schedule of presenters.
 This workshop is convened by Professors Jean and John Comaroff.
-Each Monday evening, starting at 6:00 pm, a scholar presents a paper on one facet of the rapidly changing position of Africa in the global political economy and the impact of that change on global distributions of wealth, well-being, and power.
+Each Monday evening, starting at 6:00 pm at the Center for African Studies Lounge (1280 Massachusetts Ave., 3rd Floor, Cambridge MA 02138), a scholar presents a paper on one facet of the rapidly changing position of Africa in the global political economy and the impact of that change on global distributions of wealth, well-being, and power.
 Workshop presenters are scholars of high international repute as well as up and coming Africanist intellectuals.

 The Workshop runs, simultaneously, as an undergraduate/graduate seminar, a professional apprenticeship for doctoral Africanists-in-training across the disciplines, and a laboratory for international scholarly exchange.
 The intellectual theme for the Workshop is: Africa and the World at Large: Or, What the New Global Order Has to Learn from the Contemporary African Experience.
 Under this theme, three major topic foci are addressed: